Tag Archives: Amanda Wakeley

 The Wow Factor

-I used Sophie McMullen for my make-up and Claire Urquhart for my hair.
+I used Sophie McMullan for my make-up and Claire Urquhart for my hair.
 I was recommended Sophie by a friend’s sister who event manages a lot of high-end weddings so my expectations were high but Sophie was fantastic, as was Claire who she in turn recommended.… View the full post.

 Jemma and Ollie married at Larmer Tree Gardens in Dorset this summer.
 Their wedding was all about the personal touches from twinkling fairy lights to imports from Thailand.
 There are vintage roses, peonies, birdcages, a killer Vivienne Westwood suit and games.